jundalisay/superb/content/en/research/constitutions/eu/protocols/part-03/title-3.md

 Article 39
-The President of the Court of Justice may, by way of summary procedure, which may, insofar as necessary, differ from some of the rules contained in this Statute and which shall be laid down in the Rules of Procedure, adjudicate upon applications to suspend execution, as provided for in Article III- 379(1) of the Constitution and Article 157 of the EAEC Treaty, or to prescribe interim measures in pursuance of Article III-379(2) of the Constitution, or to suspend enforcement in accordance with the fourth paragraph of Article III-401 of the Constitution or the third paragraph of Article 164 of the EAEC Treaty.
+The President of the Court of Justice may, by way of summary procedure, which may, insofar as necessary, differ from some of the rules contained in this Statute and which shall be laid down in the Rules of Procedure, adjudicate upon applications to suspend execution, as provided for in Article 3- 379(1) of the Constitution and Article 157 of the EAEC Treaty, or to prescribe interim measures in pursuance of Article 3-379(2) of the Constitution, or to suspend enforcement in accordance with the fourth paragraph of Article 3-401 of the Constitution or the third paragraph of Article 164 of the EAEC Treaty.
 Should the President be prevented from attending, his place shall be taken by another Judge under conditions laid down in the Rules of Procedure.